 Water is a vital and renewable resource essential to the communities where we operate in.
 However, despite its renewability, water scarcity remains a global challenge due to climate change, poor resource management, and contamination.
 Recognising this, we prioritise continuous monitoring of water availability and implement effective management strategies across our facilities.

 Our approach to water resource management is guided by two key principles:

 • Optimising water usage to enhance efficiency from both business and operational perspectives.

-Protecting water quality to ensure our business activities do not negatively impact surrounding water bodies.
-Water Intensity

-444
+Water Intensity 444 (m3/MYR million\)

-(m3/MYR million)

-Note: Revenue
+Note: \Revenue